An inheritor of Émilie du Châtelet, Andrea Ghez

 You can read the full article in german on here: https://www.aargauerzeitung.ch/leben/forschung-technik/andrea-ghez-ist-erst-die-vierte-frau-die-den-physik-nobelpreis-erhaelt-139406732

-The 55-year-old US cosmologist Andrea Ghez, who also published a much-praised children’s book “You Can Be a Woman Astronomer” in 1995, is only the fourth woman to receive the Nobel Prize in Physics.The majority of Nobel Prize winners in science are male and often over 70.
+The 55-year-old US cosmologist Andrea Ghez, who also published a highly praised children’s book “You Can Be a Woman Astronomer” in 1995, is only the fourth woman to receive the Nobel Prize in Physics.The majority of Nobel Prize winners in science are male and often over 70.

-The recent Nobel Prize winner in Physics Andrea Ghez says that she hopes to inspire young women for the field.
+The recent Nobel Prize winner in Physics Andrea Ghez says that she hopes to inspire young women to enter the field.
 There is so much more to explore than black holes, she says.

 The imbalance between men and women is particularly significant in the case of scientific prizes: while there have been at least 17 female Nobel Peace Prize winners and 15 female Nobel Prize winners in literature to date, there have been far fewer in medicine (12), chemistry (5) and physics (3).
-Among the Nobel Prize winners in economics, there are even only two awarded women.
+Among the Nobel Prize winners in economics, only two women have won the award.

 Thank you fellow Dieter Suisky for this great article!

 On our website you can find out about another great female scientist named Emilie du Chatelet, who made significant contributions to science: https://historyofwomenphilosophers.org/project/emilie-du-chatelet-1706-1749/